hughlaw/themilldunfanaghy/src/pages/index.md

         - roomImage: /img/rinclevin@2x.jpg
           roomImageAlt: The bed in the Rinclevin room
       roomName: Rinclevin
-      soText: Single occupancy from €75
+      soText: Single occupancy from €75 Bed and Breakfast
-    - price: From €65 per person
+    - price: From €65 per person Bed and Breakfast
       roomHighlights:
         - 196 sq feet
         - King size bed